Larmor precession reexamined: Testable correction and its ramifications: Generalization of the Larmor precession treatment for calculating the spin distribution for a wave packet

 \section{Generalization of the Larmor precession treatment for calculating the spin distribution for a wave packet}

-We will now use the results derived above to analyse the spin distribution which arises due to spin-magnetic field interaction when a wave packet passes through the spin rotator arrangement.
-For this purpose, we use a Gaussian wave packet as the space part of our initial wave function, instead of a plane wave as was used in Sections II and III.
-We choose the spin-polarization of the initial wave function to be in the $+x$ direction ,and the magnetic field to be pointing along the $+z$ direction.
-Thus our initial wave function is given by
+We will now use the results derived above to analyze the spin distribution which arises due to spin-magnetic field interaction when a wave packet passes through the spin rotator arrangement.
+For this purpose, we use a Gaussian wave packet as the space part of our incident wave function, instead of a plane wave as was used in Sections II and III.
+We choose the spin-polarization of the incident wave function to be in the $+x$ direction, and the magnetic field to be pointing along the $+z$ direction.
+Thus our incident wave function is given by

-where $x_0$ is the initial peak of the wavepacket, $k_0$ is the peak wave-number and $\delta$ is the width of the initial wavepacket.
+where $x_0$ is the initial peak of the wave packet, $k_0$ is the peak wave-number and $\delta$ is the width of the incident wave packet.
 In the previous section we have seen that the precession of spin caused by interaction with the magnetic field within a spin rotator of given parameters is a function only of $k$.
-Therefore, while dealing with the Gaussian wave packet, it is convenient to use the Fourier transform of the initial wave function, given by
+Therefore, while dealing with the Gaussian wave packet, it is convenient to use the Fourier transform of the incident wave function, given by

 Using results from the previous section, we can then write the final wave function in the Fourier basis to be